bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 Theoretically, you'll eventually end up in the other mode but practically you might not get there with a finite MCMC run.
-On the other hand, if you make the variance large (Proposal B) then in many cases you'll end up in places where :math:`f(x')` is small, making the acceptance rate from Equation 1 small.
-There's no easy way around it and finding the right variance will have to be tuned to your specific problem.
+On the other hand, if you make the variance large (Proposal B) then in many cases you'll end up in places where :math:`f(y)` is small, making the acceptance rate from Equation 1 small.
+There's no easy way around it, there will always be this sort of trade-off and it's only exacerbated in higher dimensions.

 However, we've just been talking about random walk proposal distributions.
 What if there was a better way?
 Perhaps one where you can (theoretically)